lawderp/100-days-of-code/r1-log.md

 ### Day 74 (3/15)
 (less) [GraphQL] - changed query to use graphQL variables.
 Looked at rest, but prob ready to start Gatsby.

+### Day 75 (3/16)
+Started reading through Gatsby tutorial.
+Tried to install gatsby-cli globally but wasn't working.
+Started debugging (looks like location issue).

+### Day 76 (3/17)
+Continued debugging: confirmed global packages have been installed in the wrong place.
+Tried to change location, but then ran into permissioning issue ugh.
+Looks like I'll have to uninstall then reinstall Node...